-In any event, the AA 787-9 is a significant addition to the AA fleet because (1) it has the new B/E Aerospace Super Diamond business class seat and (2) it is the only aircraft of any US carrier with international premium economy seats.
-AA will use this aircraft on flights from DFW to Sao Paulo and Madrid.
+In any event, the AA 787-9 is a significant addition to the AA fleet because (1) it has the new B/E Aerospace Super Diamond business class seat and (2) it is the first aircraft of any US carrier with international premium economy seats.
+AA initially will use this aircraft on flights from DFW to Sao Paulo and Madrid.

 The 787-9 has 30 business class seats with a 1-2-1, all-aisle-access configuration.
 While the size of the seat is virtually the same as on the 787-8, the AA 787-9 seat clearly is superior in terms of storage space and looks.

 The AA “50 shades of gray” interior color scheme still leaves a lot to be desired when compared to some foreign airlines like the Qatar A350-900.

 On the AA 787-9 all business class seats face forward.
 The AA 787-8 has some business class seats that face backward as is evident from the above photo.

 Compared to the 787-8, the AA 787-9 business class seat offers more personal comfort and space.

 Storage compartments on the 787-9 make it easy to keep personal items secure and close at hand.

 There is another storage compartment just behind the compartment with the remote.